migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 2024-06-09 Sun (3.5h): Updated GMX-interface with my deployed contracts and commited to a [forked repo](https://github.com/rika97/gmx-interface/tree/harmony).
-Working on debugging some contract deploys and updating user interface with charts, looking into ["gmx-subgraph"](https://github.com/harmony-one/gmx-subgraph).
+Working on debugging some contract deploys and updating user interface with charts, looking into ["gmx-subgraph"](https://github.com/harmony-one/gmx-subgraph) (network chart does not seem to be displaying correctly, also trying to figure out the contract address configuration for "Synthetcis" by looking into the deploy script.

 2024-06-08 Sat (2.5h): looked into how to deploy onto my domain with AWS S3 bucket.
 Looking into deployment configurations with gmx-interface.